Vishal710-max/Contact-Manager-App/README.md

 # 📇 Contact Manager Pro

 A professional, secure, and user-friendly contact management application built with Python and Streamlit.
-This application allows users to manage their personal and professional contacts with ease, featuring a clean interface, robust validation, and secure user authentication.
+This application allows users to manage their personal and professional contacts with ease, featuring a clean interface, robust validation, and secure user authentication

 ---